-CCI began the Grove Tower project by using Revu for basic quantity estimations and counts.
-“In estimating, anything we can do upfront in terms of quantity estimations or linear foot quantity estimations, or even just tracking drawings and changes is enormously valuable,” says Goduti.
-Given that the general contractor was using Bluebeam Studio on the project, CCI followed suit, with design engineer McKayla Flach, LEED AP BD+C, setting up Studio Sessions, which allows project teams to review, annotate, modify and update the same files at the same time.
-Sessions saved time because drafting and designing could occur simultaneously within Studio.
+CCI began the Grove Tower project by using Revu for basic takeoffs and counts.
+“In estimating, anything we can do upfront in terms of quantity takeoffs or linear foot takeoffs, or even just tracking just drawings and changes is enormously valuable,” says Goduti.
+Given that the general contractor was using Bluebeam Studio on the project, CCI followed suit, with design engineer McKayla Flach, LEED AP BD+C, setting up Studio Sessions, which allows project teams to review, mark up, modify and update the same files at the same time.
+Sessions saved time as drafting and designing could occur simultaneously within Studio.
 “The engineer who was actually designing the system would have the drafter follow maybe a floor behind and draft what was designed, so what used to happen in two steps was cut down to one as they were able to draft it in half the time,” explains Crawford.
 The Sessions also allowed CCI field staff to perform design reviews remotely.

 Assistant Project Manager

-Once the estimation and engineering portions of the project have been finished, the data stays within Revu, allowing the drawing reviews to happen in real-time within Studio for all departments, including the field, for additional prioritised annotations or approvals.
+Once the estimation and engineering portions of the project are done, the data stays within Revu, allowing the drawing reviews to happen in real-time within Studio for all departments, including the field, for additional prioritized markups or approvals.
 “We get the drawings all ready to go with pipe tags containing fitting numbers, destination, size and identification specs.
 These are all drawn up, confirmed by the field and then sent out to the shop,” says Goduti.
-Fabrication and testing are all done within the shop on CCI’s campus and then the equipment and fabrications are sent out to the field.
+Fabrication and testing are all done within the shop on CCI’s campus, and then the equipment and fabrications are sent out to the field.
 The drawings are archived and also used to guide the field staff on building the project on site.

-“It's been great for the field because they have all the information that they need at their fingertips,” explains Crawford.
-“They're not walking back to the trailer to flip through drawings, to make sure that they're looking at the right set.
-They know that in Studio that they have the drawings that are up to date, and current, and it's what they should be looking at.
-So, it's been saving tonnes of time and tonnes of headaches, and maybe rework.
-It's an excellent tool for that.”
+“It’s been awesome for the field because they have all the information that they need at their fingertips,” explains Crawford.
+“They’re not walking back to the trailer to flip through drawings, to make sure that they’re looking at the right set.
+They know that in Studio that they have the drawings that are up to date, and current, and it’s what they should be looking at.
+So, it’s been saving tons of time and tons of headaches, and maybe rework.
+It’s an awesome tool for that.”